mikearnos/mikearnos.github.io/tools_docs_links.md

 **SNES Memory Mapping** - so you know where SRAM is found $70:xxxx, $30:6xxx, and address mirrors
 - <http://simsnex.tripod.com/SNESMem.txt> - [local mirror v3.5](local_mirror/SNESMem.txt)

-**FastROM** - a short post about SNES processor speeds and ROM mapping
+**SNES FastROM Information** - a short post about SNES processor speeds and ROM mapping
 - [zophar.net](https://www.zophar.net/documents/snes/snes-fastrom-information.html) - [local mirror](local_mirror/fastrom.txt)

 ---

 ## Links
 Here are links to learn more assembly and romhacking.
-Be sure to check out *their* links and resources as well!
+Be sure to check out *their* links and resources as well.

 ---